farnaztavakool/customer_satisfaction_machine_learning/README.md

 1) There are seperate files for each model which are called: neural_network.py, KNN.py, decisionTree.py, logisticRegression.py and each one of these files have a jupyter notebook.
 2) There is a file called main.py.
 This file trains all of the models and fit them based on the hyperparameters that we found running the model files.
 3) Finally, run.py is the file ...
+4)
 ## How to run
+After installing the dependencies:
+1) run data_preprocess.py file by running: python3 data_preprocess.py
+2) run main.py
+3) To run each of the files seperately you can run:
+4)

-1) If there is keras import error, change the import 'keras' with 'tensorflow.keras' in every .py file.
+5) If there is keras import error, change the import 'keras' with 'tensorflow.keras' in every .py file.
-2) You can type 'python3 run.py <file> <function> <parameter_1> <parameter_2>' in terminal to run code seperately.
+6) You can type 'python3 run.py <file> <function> <parameter_1> <parameter_2>' in terminal to run code seperately.
-3) Type 'python3 run.py' will show the Usage
+7) Type 'python3 run.py' will show the Usage
-4) In general, type 'python3 run.py main' to run everything
+8) In general, type 'python3 run.py main' to run everything
-5) Plots are stored under 'src/images' if after running with run.py
+9) Plots are stored under 'src/images' if after running with run.py